3D concrete printing: 3D printer suppliers

-Mix Design
+Mix design

-Critical Mix Properties
+Critical mix properties

 For 3D printed concrete, buildability and extrudability are two of the most critical design properties for a mix.
 Extrudability is the mixture's ability to pass through nozzles in the printing head, while buildability is the capacity to support additional layers.
 These properties are governed by the consistency, cohesiveness, and stability of the mixture, which stem from the mix design and selected materials.
 For both properties, a balance must be met between stiffness and workability.
 A stiff mix will increase strength, but decrease flow rate and print speed, potentially clogging the printer head.
 Conversely, decreasing the stiffness too much may increase workability and extrudability at the expense of strength and buildability.

 Since concrete is printed in layers, layers must sufficiently bond to each other to allow for proper curing and full-strength capacity.
 Significant research has been conducted to create an optimal mix for 3D printing, although there are no current industry standards.
 However, the use of supplementary cementitious materials (SCMs) such as metakaolin, fly ash, silica fume, and superplasticizers are common in all 3D printed concrete mixtures (See section on Admixtures).

-Cementitious Materials
+Cementitious materials

 Cementitious materials are integral to any concrete mix design.
 These materials serve as the binder that holds the mix together, as they chemically react with water to undergo the curing process.
 Portland cement is the most common material in construction for both 3D printed and traditional concrete applications due to its low cost and widespread availability.
 However, it's high setting time and low bonding ability are disadvantageous for 3D printed applications.
 Therefore, polymers and other admixtures are often added to reduce shrinkage and improve adhesion.
-Some of these polymers include rubber, mixed sand aggregates, carbon-sulfer polymers, and geopolymers, which also have added benefits of crack repair and resistance.
+Some of these polymers include rubber, mixed sand aggregates, carbon-sulfur polymers, and geopolymers, which also have added benefits of crack repair and resistance.

 One alternative is sulfoaluminate cement which can be mixed with Portland Cement to quicken the hydration process and help develop early concrete strength after placement.
 While the setting time of Portland Cement is about half an hour, the setting time for sulfoaluminate cement is just six minutes.
 Therefore, higher strength can be achieved in a much shorter time period, increasing buildability.